 Net cash paid for income taxes for the first nine months of 2001 and 2000 was $168 million and $37 million, respectively.
 Cash paid for interest for the same periods, net of amounts capitalized, was $629 million and $540 million, respectively.

 Business Acquisitions.
+In September 2001, Retail Services contributed subsidiary companies with net book value of $103 million in the formation of a new company, ServiceCo Holdings Inc. (ServiceCo).
+Also contributing to the formation of ServiceCo was a third party financial investor and technology partner.
+ServiceCo provides facility management services to retail customers.
+Retail Services received an 86% interest in ServiceCo in return for its contributions.

 In the third quarter of 2000, Enron, through a wholly-owned subsidiary, acquired all of the outstanding common shares of MG plc, a leading independent international metals market-making business that provides financial and marketing services to the global metals industry, for approximately $413 million in cash.
 Enron recorded goodwill of approximately $354 million.
 As of the date of acquisition, MG plc’s balance sheet primarily consisted of approximately $1.7 billion of metals inventory and $1.6 billion of short-term debt.

 In 2000, Enron entered into an agreement with Azurix Corp.
 (Azurix) under which the holders of Azurix’s approximately 39 million publicly traded shares would receive cash of $8.375 in exchange for each share.
 On March 16, 2001, Azurix shareholders approved the agreement whereby Enron paid approximately $330 million for an equivalent number of shares held by the public and all publicly traded shares of Azurix were redeemed.